Tradeshop/TradeShop/README.md

 # Commands & Permissions
 A full list of commands can be found [here](https://github.com/ShanerX/TradeShop/wiki/Commands), and Permissions list can be found [here](https://github.com/ShanerX/TradeShop/wiki/Permissions).

-#### The current version is marked as DEV as significant changes/fixes were introduced.
-This means that it is very likely that there will be bugs.